MusabMahmoodh/review-pulse/server/SCRIPTS.md

 # Utility Scripts

-This directory contains utility scripts for managing the Review Pulse server.
+This directory contains utility scripts for managing the Guestra server.

 ## Admin Management